IDAES/idaes-pse/docs/technical_specs/core/util/tags.rst

 The next code snippet creates a single tag object for the model variable ``w``.
-While the structure of the example model is simple, IDAES models often have a complex structure.
-Tags generally provide a much shorter means to reference a quantity.
+While the structure of the example model is simple, IDAES models often have a complex structure, so tags provide a much shorter means to reference a quantity.

 .. testcode::

   m = model()
   tag = ModelTag(expr=m.w, format_string="{:.3f}", display_units=pyo.units.g)

-Now we an use the tag to set model input and display model output.
+Now we can use the tag to set model input and display model output.

 .. testcode::